ethereum/ethereum-org-website/src/content/community/support/index.md

 ## Wallet support {#wallet-support}

 Having trouble with your wallet?
-Most wallets have dedicated support teams that can help.
+Most wallets have dedicated support teams that can help:

 - [MetaMask](https://metamask.zendesk.com/hc/)
 - [Argent](https://support.argent.xyz/hc/)

 _This is not an exhaustive list.
-Need help finding support?
+Need help finding support for a specific wallet?
 Join the [ethereum.org discord](https://discord.gg/rZz26QWfCg) and we'll try to help._

+Looking for an Ethereum wallet?
+[Explore our full list of Ethereum wallets](/wallets/find-wallet/).

 ## Building dapps {#building-support}